tgraupmann/WinForm_Ollama_Copilot/README.md

 # Ollama Copilot

-This project is a Windows Form application.
+`Ollama Copilot` is a UI for Ollama on Windows that uses Windows Forms.

-The application has a text prompt that uses the Ollama chat API.
-Application windows are listed in a drop down.
-Ollama responses are placed into the clipboard and pasted into the selected application specified by the dropdown.
+Copilot responses can be automatically forward to other applications just like other paid copilots.

+The `Ollama Copilot` has other features like speech to text, text to speech, and OCR all using free open-source software.

 ## Screenshots